connormartin12/NHL_Goal_Light/README.md

 # NHL_Goal_Light

-The goal of this project is to create a device with the capability of collecting and displaying the score of an ongoing NHL game which is determined by the user.
-The device will play a sound, set off a goal light, and supply text output on an OLED screen when the user's team scores in real time.
+The goal of this project is to create a device with the capability of collecting and displaying the score of an ongoing NHL game.
+The device will play a goal horn sound, set off a goal light, and supply text output on an OLED screen as the user's team scores in real time.

-To achieve this, the project has been divided into two main parts: The ESP32 part and the Mobile App part.
+To achieve this, the project has been divided into two main parts: The ESP32 and the mobile app.

 ## ESP32